gla-rad/SECOMLib/README.md

         </snapshots>
     </repository>

-Then you can add the following repositories|:
+Then you can add the following repositories:

     <!-- SECOM -->
     <dependency>